dragonwasrobot/json-schema-to-elm/README.md

 ## Contributing

 If you feel like something is missing/wrong or if I've misinterpreted the JSON schema spec, feel free to open an issue so we can discuss a solution.
+Note that the JSON schema parser has been moved to the new project, https://github.com/dragonwasrobot/json_schema, so this repo only implements the Elm code generators.

 Please consult `CONTRIBUTING.md` first before opening an issue.